 The Intergovernmental Panel on Climate Change is the world's foremost authority on the subject, and believes it's time to act - mitigation efforts can reduce the impacts of climate change.

-These changes will impact people living in the Columbia Basin.
-CBT is is working with a range of partners to increase awareness, help reduce emissions and support communities to adapt to the expected changes.
+What we have seen in the past isn't what we can expect in the future.
+Changes in temperature and precipitation will impact people living the Columbia basin.
+CBT is taking the lead and working with a number of partners to increase awareness, help reduce emissions and support local communities to adapt to the expected changes.

 As a resident of the Columbia Basin, you can take some simple steps to help reduce impacts of climate change.
 Visit our tips!

 CBT is supporting local governments to reduce their emission of green house gases as a key step in doing their part to reducing future climate impacts.

 For more information on climate change initiatives of the BC Government, visit www.livesmart.bc.ca.

 The Meteorological Service of Canada provides answers to some of your frequently asked questions about the science of climate change at http://www.msc.ec.gc.ca/saib/climate/FAQ_2002/sections/1_e.html